 Day 3 Pyongyang.

 Kumansen Palace of the Sun.
-This is the surreal mausoleum containing the embalmed corpses and museums to #1 and #2.
+This is the surreal mausoleum containing the embalmed corpses and museums of #1 and #2.
 It was stressed repeatedly how they had dedicated their entire lives to the people of Korea with behaviour that came deeply from their hearts.
 Originally built in 1994, it was named The Kim Il-sung Memorial Palace but was completely renovated in 2012 and the name changed.
 They had also added the honorific “Great Generalissmo’ to their multiple other titles.
 We were told that it was a sacred place, we had to be respectful and follow all the regulations.

 We had been instructed to wear ‘formal dress’ to show respect to the great leaders.
 The grand buildings are surrounded by a moat and gardens with a busy crew of gardeners.
 After a wait in a large room, we queued four abreast, were checked off a list (the visits must be booked at least two weeks in advance), turned left, walked down a long roofed walkway, turned right, passed a cloakroom to deposit all but our money, went through security with thorough searches, went up an escalator and through automatic shoe cleaners, and stood on a slow, 250m long moving sidewalk, down an escalator, turned right, and another slow, 100m moving walkway flanked by 20 large, gold-framed pictures of #1 on the left and #2 on the right.
 Turning left, and up another escalator, we entered a long hallway with more pictures but this time of the two of them together.
 Turned right and entered an imposing 80m long room with nothing in it but two large white, marble statues at the one end.